Festival of Joy

 The summer solstice marks the mid-point of summer and lightest time of the year, when the daylight hours are longest and the night-time hours the shortest.

 In terms of observing the Sun at sunrise as the time marker, as the ancients used to do, the solstice occurs when the Sun (in the northern hemisphere) rises at the most north-easterly point that it will reach on any given horizon.
 The Sun will pause in its sunrise journey north and appear to rise from the same position on the horizon for three consecutive days.
-Likewise at noon the Sun will reach its highest elevation in the sky and appear at that same elevation for three consecutive days.
+Likewise at noon the Sun will reach its highest elevation in the sky and appear, at midday, at that same elevation for three consecutive days.
 This is the summer solstice as anciently understood, and the term ‘solstice’, derived from Latin, means ‘Sun stand still’.
-Nowadays it is calculated exactly using astro-mathematics and usually falls on 21 June.
+Nowadays it is calculated exactly using astro-mathematics, and usually falls on 21 June.

-Whereas the midwinter festival has its focus for celebration on the family and hearth (or heart) of the home, the midsummer festival focuses its celebration on the greater community and hierarchy of rulership or divinity: hence in the Celtic-Christian tradition Midsummer Day is when King Arthur and his Queen hold their annual feast with their knights and ladies of the Round Table.
+Whereas the midwinter festival has its focus for celebration on the family and hearth (or heart) of the home, the midsummer festival focuses its celebration on the greater community and hierarchy of rulership or divinity: hence in the Celtic-Christian tradition Midsummer's Day is when King Arthur and his Queen hold their annual feast with their knights and ladies of the Round Table.